 Repeat steps 2 through 7 to change the metrics of other adapters as well.

 This will change the network connection priority for multiple network adapters.
 If these seem like a lot of steps, you can also change the metric values using the Command Line Interface (CLI).

 Follow the steps below to change network adapter metrics using Windows PowerShell:

-- Note down the interface index (ifIndex) of the network adapter from the list.
+Note down the interface index (ifIndex) of the network adapter.

-- Now confirm that the new metric has been assigned to the network interface by rerunning the command in step 2.
+Confirm the new metric has been applied by rerunning the command in Step 2 above.

-How to Change Wi-Fi Network Connection Priority on Windows 11 and Windows 10
+How to Change Wi-Fi Network Connection Priority in Windows 11/10

 Has it ever happened to you that your computer keeps connecting to the Wi-Fi connection whose wireless router is further than the one which is placed right beside you?
 It is likely because your Windows is configured to connect to it automatically, disregarding the wireless router which has stronger wireless signals.